pattonsgirl/CEG2410/Assignments/BYOE.md

      - [70 more aliases](https://davidjguru.github.io/blog/linux-70-commands-aliases-for-everyday-life)
 - Grab something cool from [The Ultimate B.A. .bashrc file](https://gist.github.com/zachbrowne/8bc414c9f30192067831fafebd14255c)

-If anything requires an additional package, add it to your package installs
+If anything requires an additional packages, add it to your script's package installs

 1. Copy your `.bashrc` to your git repository
 2. Add to your script to create symbolic link to `~/.bashrc`

 ## ssh public keys - authorized keys

-1. If `~/.ssh` folder does not exist, create it
+1. In your script, check if `~/.ssh` folder exists.
+If not, create it.
-2. Copy the `authorized_keys` file to your repo, have script symbolically link it to `~/.ssh/authorized_keys`
+2. Copy the `~/.ssh/authorized_keys` file to your repo, have script symbolically link it to `~/.ssh/authorized_keys`
-3. Create an `config` file with an entry to `fry.cs.wright.edu`  Symbolically link it to `~/.ssh/config`
+3. Create an `~/.ssh/config` file with an entry to `fry.cs.wright.edu`  Symbolically link it to `~/.ssh/config`

 ## vim customizations

+Do the below tasks on your system, adding command to your script to complete the tasks automatically when the script is run.

 1. Install [Vundle](https://github.com/VundleVim/Vundle.vim)
 2. Pick and [install](https://www.linode.com/docs/guides/vim-color-schemes/#how-to-change-vim-color-schemes) a [color scheme for vim](https://github.com/rafi/awesome-vim-colorschemes)
 3. Pick and install a vim [improvement plugin](https://vimawesome.com/)
      - see [Red Hat's opinions](https://www.redhat.com/sysadmin/five-vim-plugins)

-## Confirm it worked
+## Submission

+Give an instructor demo that your script and dotfiles repository work.
+The demo can be completed in class OR by recording a video and uploading it to Pilot.

-1. Sign on to a fresh instance, clone your repo, run your installation script
+Sign on to a fresh instance, clone your repo, run your installation script.